RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### 1.1 Purpose

-The purpose of this system is to build a rocket that can be launched from ground and be guided by the on-board computer systems.
+The purpose of this system is to build off an an existing rocket system that and to improve its avionics and flight control.

 ### 1.2 Scope